Evangelist Billy Graham in hospital for respiratory issue

-WINSTON-SALEM, N.C., Nov 20 (Reuters) - U.S. evangelist Billy Graham is being treated for respiratory congestion and is expected to be hospitalized for several days, his spokesman said on Wednesday.
+WINSTON-SALEM, North Carolina (Reuters) - U.S. evangelist Billy Graham is being treated for respiratory congestion and is expected to be hospitalized for several days, his spokesman said on Wednesday.

 Graham, who celebrated his 95th birthday earlier this month at a party attended by nearly 900 guests, including celebrities, was admitted on Tuesday to a hospital near his home in the North Carolina mountains.